School shooting: Notoriety

 Shooting massacres in English-speaking countries often occur close together in time.
 In the summer of 1966, two major stories broke: Richard Speck murdered eight women on a single night in Chicago, and Charles Whitman shot and killed 15 people from a clock tower at the University of Texas in Austin.
-Despite neither of them seeking fame, but with the new television news climate, they received it anyway.
+Neither of them sought fame, but with the new television news climate, they received it anyway.
 Seeing this, 18-year-old Robert Benjamin Smith bought a gun, and on November 12, 1966, he killed four women and a toddler inside the Rose-Mar College of Beauty in Mesa, Arizona.
 "I wanted to get known, just wanted to get myself a name," explained Smith.
 He had hoped to kill nearly ten times as many people, but had arrived at the beauty college campus too early.
 Upon his arrest, he was without remorse, saying simply, "I wanted people to know who I was."
 Towers, et al. (2015), found a small, but significant temporary increase in the probability of a second school shooting within 2 weeks after a known school shooting, which was only slightly smaller than the probability of repeats after mass killings involving firearms.

 However, much more work is needed with greater scope on investigations, to understand whether this is a real phenomenon or not.
 Some attribute this to copycat behavior, which can be correlated with the level of media exposure.
 In these copycat shootings, oftentimes the perpetrators see a past school shooter as an idol, so they want to carry out an even more destructive, murderous shooting in hopes of gaining recognition or respect.
 Some mass murderers study media reports of previous killers.

 Recent premeditative writings were presented according to court documents and showed Joshua O'Connor wrote that he wanted the "death count to be as high as possible so that the shooting would be infamous".
 O'Connor was arrested before he was able to carry out his plan.
 Infamy and notoriety, "a desire to be remembered" has been reported as the leading reason for planned shootings by most perpetrators who were taken alive either pre or post shooting.